Snapp-X/snapp_cli/README.md

 The `bootstrap` command simplifies the entire setup process for your Raspberry Pi.
 It prompts for your Raspberry Pi's **IP address** and **username** to establish a **passwordless SSH connection**.
 You'll then choose a **Flutter Embedder** (**Flutter Desktop**, **Flutter Pi** or ...), and the command checks and installs it along with any necessary dependencies.
 Finally, it configures your Raspberry Pi as a **custom device** in the **Flutter SDK**, allowing you to select and run your Flutter apps on the Raspberry Pi directly from your laptop, enabling seamless remote debugging and development.

 ### Other Commands
-Snapp CLI includes additional commands to help you manage your devices and SSH connections efficiently:
+snapp_cli includes additional commands to help you manage your devices and SSH connections efficiently:

 <p align="left">
 <img src="https://raw.githubusercontent.com/Snapp-Embedded/snapp_cli/main/assets/doc/commands.png?raw=true" width="100%" alt="Styles" />